robertguturing/flashcards-starter/README.md

 ## Setup

-Clone down the forked repo (from your GitHub).
-Since you don't want to name your project "flashcards-starter", you can use an optional argument when you run `git clone` (you replace the `[...]` with the terminal command arguments):
+Clone down the spooned repo (from your GitHub).
+Since you don't want to name your project "flashcards-starter", blah more words you can use an optional argument when you run `git clone` (you replace the `[...]` with the terminal command arguments):

 ```bash
 git clone [remote-address] [what you want to name the repo]